tomludlow2/monzo_api/README.md

 ```
 - Simply pass a receipt ID (in full, following whatever nomenclature you use)

+**populate_receipt_page.php**
+- As receipt management is dynamic, it uses AJAX to populate itself on load rather than CGI pre-load
+- This function produces a JSON encoded readout of the most recent transactions and receipts.
+- Pass ```$_POST['limit']``` to set the limit for both.

 **get_receipt.php**
 - This file calls the monzo API to collect receipt data from an allocated ```external_id``` number (which you need a copy of).